What Is A Podcast?

 But a podcast is much more than a blog – it can be a talk radio style show, a Ted Talk, made by National Public Radio, a digital music show, a sports show, even fiction podcasts are growing now in popularity thanks to shows like acclaimed audio drama Homecoming*.
 Your podcast can be about anything.

 Just don’t make a podcast about anything though, choose a niche.
-If you want to know why you can find out more here.
+It’s another thing you need to know on how to start a podcast.

 The easiest and quickest way I explain to someone who has no idea what podcast episodes and podcast series are is to say,